 13. Goa Arts & Literature Festival

-Like most cities in India, Goa has its own literature festival.
+Like most cities in India, this place too has its own literary festival.
 It is called the Goa Arts and Literature festival.
 It attempts to combine some art displays along with being the venue for authors, publishers, and bibliophiles to meet.

-If you love books and if you happen to be in Goa in December, it is a good opportunity to catch up with your favorite authors.
+If you love books and if you happen to be in the state in December, it is a good opportunity to catch up with your favorite authors.

 Where – International Centre Goa – Dona Paula